DiegoRuizGil/SO-Game-Events-Architecture-Unity/README.md

 ### Adding listeners
 With a GameObject selected, click on `Add Component` and search for a listener of the same type of the event you want to be suscribed.

-In the component, we have the `Game Event` attribute, where we must assing the scriptable object of the event, and a UnityEvent for the `Response`.
+In the component, there is an `Game Event` attribute, where you must assing the scriptable object of the event, and a UnityEvent for the `Response`.

 ![Listener](Images/listener.jpg)